 With a large helping of fun, a dash of laughter and a spoonful of delicious treats, these cooking camps for kids are the perfect recipe for a day well spent.
 This summer, introduce your little ones to new cusines and get them comfortable in the kitchen with the help of NYC's best programs.
 Who knows?
 One of these cooking camps for kids could be your child's first step toward a Michelin-starred restaurant.

-RECOMMENDED: Full guide to summer camps in NYC
+RECOMMENDED: Full guide to summer camps for kids

-Cooking camp for kids
+Cooking camps for kids

-With amazing weekly themes like Taco Time (South American Food!), Around the World in a Week and All About Baking, kids really get to dive into the stuff they love.
-A typical day might start with a visit to a local farmers' market to pick produce and end with a trip back to camp to cook up something delicious!
-While you'll need to pack 'em lunch Monday through Thursday, Fridays are pizza party days in which kids create their own pizzas from scratch and top them with their favorite stuff.
+With delicious weekly themes such as Taco Time and All About Baking, kids really get to prepare food they love with this cooking camp.
+A typical day might start with a pitstop to a local farmer's market and end with a trip back to camp to whip up something delicious.
+While you'll need to pack the kiddos lunch Monday through Thursday, Fridays are pizza party days.
+Kids will have the opportunity to create their own pizzas from scratch.
+Added bonus?
+There's ice cream for dessert.
 Additional location at W. 93rd St and Broadway.
-Ages 5–11.
+Ages 4–11.